-Plants, slow-moving animals and faster-moving animals with a small range, such as insects, are ideally suited for quadrat studies.
-For example, ants move fairly, quickly but they are always organized around a stationary ant hill.
-Quadrats can be used to study both the distribution of ant hills within a larger area and ant behavior within the sample area.
-Very fast-moving animals will not stay within the quadrat boundaries and must be studied using different techniques.
-Quadrat sampling is less harmful to most species than other methods, although some animals can be harmed if the population within the quadrat is collected instead of being studied in the field.
+Plants, slow-moving animals and faster-moving animals with a small range (like insects) are ideally suited for quadrat studies.
+For example, ants move fairly quickly but always organize around a stationary ant hill.
+Quadrats are useful for studying both the distribution of ant hills within a larger area and ant behavior within the sample area.

 Ease of Use

 Compared to other sampling methods, quadrats are relatively simple to use.
-Quadrat plots are uniform in size and shape and are distributed randomly throughout your sample area, which makes the study design fairly straightforward.
-They are also one of the most affordable techniques because very few materials are required.
-Quadrat sampling can be very physically demanding, however, since all of the individuals within each plot are usually counted out in the field.
+Quadrat plots are uniform in size and shape and distributed randomly throughout the sample area, which makes the study design straightforward.
+They are also one of the most affordable techniques because they require very few materials.
+Quadrat sampling can be physically demanding, however, since researchers usually count the individuals within each plot in the field.

-Despite the relative ease of designing quadrat studies, you can easily introduce errors into your project.
-Quadrats that are too large, too small or spaced inappropriately will result in errors.
+Despite the relative ease of designing quadrat studies, it is possible to introduce errors into a project.
+Quadrats that are too large, too small or spaced inappropriately often result in errors.
 For example, larger species require larger plots.
 Randomly spaced quadrats that are too small might miss too many individuals, resulting in under-representative estimates of population size.
-Errors are also introduced when researchers are not consistent when either counting or omitting species that lie partially within the boundaries.
+Researchers who are inconsistent when counting or omit species that lie only partially within the boundaries may also introduce errors.